John Adams: Commissioner to France

 In contrast to Franklin, Adams viewed the Franco-American alliance pessimistically.
-The French, he believed, were involved for their own self-interest, and he grew frustrated by what he saw as their sluggishness in providing substantial aid to the Revolution.
+The French, he believed, were involved for their own self-interest, and he grew frustrated by what he saw as their sluggishness in providing substantial aid.
 The French, Adams wrote, meant to keep their hands "above our chin to prevent us from drowning, but not to lift our heads out of water."
 In March 1780, Congress, trying to curb inflation, voted to devalue the dollar.
 Vergennes summoned Adams for a meeting.
-In a letter sent in June, he insisted that any fluctuation of the dollar value without an exception for French merchants was unacceptable and requested that Adams write to Congress asking it to "retrace its steps."
+In a letter sent in June, he insisted that fluctuation of the dollar value without an exception for French merchants was unacceptable and requested that Adams write to Congress asking it to "retrace its steps."
 Adams bluntly defended the decision, not only claiming that the French merchants were doing better than Vergennes implied but voicing other grievances he had with the French.
 The alliance had been made over two years before.
 During that period, an army under the comte de Rochambeau had been sent to assist Washington, but it had yet to do anything of significance and America was expecting French warships.
 These were needed, Adams wrote, to contain the British armies in the port cities and contend with the powerful British Navy.
 However, the French Navy had been sent not to the United States but to the West Indies to protect French interests there.
 France, Adams believed, needed to commit itself more fully to the alliance.
 Vergennes responded that he would deal only with Franklin, who sent a letter back to Congress critical of Adams.
 Adams then left France of his own accord.